Skip to main content

 • HING in Industrial Engineering with one entrance and several outputs

-The project will map the pedagogical methods and the pedagogical infrastructure that create active students who drive themselves independently towards excellence in KTH's architecture education, both today and tomorrow.
+The project involves survey and development of the pedagogical infrastructure and methods that create active students who independently drive themselves towards excellence in architectural education, to share knowledge about the student-centred learning format Design Studio to other KTH programmes.

 The project examines the reasons for low student completion rates on chemical engineering programmes by looking at data and interviewing students about their experiences and challenges, and proposes actions to improve them.